MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/get-started-with-1709.md

 - VLSC: Volume-licensed customers with [Software Assurance](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-default.aspx) can obtain this release by going to the [Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx) and clicking **Sign In**.
 Then click **Downloads and Keys** and search for this release.

-- If you use a hosting provider such as [Microsoft Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/Microsoft.WindowsServer?tab=Overview) or Amazon Web Services, Windows Server, version 1709 is available through those services.
-Software Assurance is not required.
+- If you use a hosting provider such as [Microsoft Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/Microsoft.WindowsServer?tab=Overview) or other cloud service providers, Windows Server, version 1709 is available through those services.
+Software Assurance is not required in those environments.

 - Participants in **Visual Studio Subscriptions:** If you already participate in Visual Studio Subscriptions, you can obtain Windows Server, version 1709 by going to the [Visual Studio Subscriber download page](https://my.visualstudio.com/downloads?pid=2347) and completing the download available there.
 If you are not already a subscriber, go to [Visual Studio Subscriptions](https://www.visualstudio.com/subscriptions/) to sign up, and then visit the [Visual Studio Subscriber download page](https://my.visualstudio.com/downloads?pid=2347) as above.